shukyp/Linux-US-Services/README.md

 This code can be used and distributed freely for any matter is may help.
 No warranty is set for users of this code.

-If you find any mistake or have an idea how to improve the code please send an email to: shukyp@bezeqint.net (appreciated!).
+If you find any mistake or have an idea about how to improve the code please do not hesitate to comment (email to: shukyp@bezeqint.net) Any comment will be appreciated!

 Enjoy!!!